|HOME||PLANTINGS||ABOUT||ADMINISTRATORS||THE PAST||THE FUTURE||ARCHIVE ACCESS|

 In the mid to late 1800s, it was found that the land of the Midwest was better suited for farming than the clay soils found in the Piedmont, and that larger areas of land for raising livestock could be had at much lower costs.
 Farms and ranches in North Carolina were abandoned or went broke and the industries shifted to the Midwest and West, and the land here was left fallow.

-This greatly over-simplified history of Cary’s land can at least serve as an explanation of why we now have a very large percentage of Town land covered by fast-growing pine trees.
-Anyone who gardens knows that each springtime, the ground must be picked clean of the hundreds of pine seedlings that volunteer to take root and grow.
+This greatly over-simplified history of Cary’s land can at least serve as an explanation of why we now have a very large percentage of Town land covered by fast-growing Loblolly pine trees.
+Anyone who gardens knows that each springtime, the ground must be picked clean of the hundreds of Loblolly seedlings that volunteer to take root and grow.
 They grow quickly, and force out all other trees that would otherwise sprout and grow near them.
-With so much of the land stripped of its natural growth, nature begins her recovery by re-populating, and the first element of this centuries-long process results in the proliferation of the fertile, aggressive, and fast-growing pine tree.
-The pine is by far the dominant tree in Cary.
+With so much of the land stripped of its natural growth, nature begins her recovery by re-populating, and the first element of this centuries-long process results in the proliferation of the fertile, aggressive, and fast-growing Loblolly pine tree.
+The Loblolly is now by far the dominant tree in Cary.

 All trees are beautiful.
 But some trees are more beautiful than others.
-We love the pine tree, but love other species of trees a heck of a lot more.
-Our intention to plant, in the 6½-acre project, nothing but Old Growth species.
+We love the Loblolly pine tree, but love other species of trees a heck of a lot more.
+Our intention is to plant in this 7½-acre project nothing but Old Growth species.
 Among these will be clones or descendants of famous and notable trees such as the Liberty Tree, the Angel Oak, the General Sherman [a coast redwood], the Anne Frank Tree, the Midland Oak [grows in the precise geographic center of England], the Apple Tree [under which Sir Isaac Newton sat and watched an apple fall, which gave him the idea of gravity], the Emancipation Oak, the General Grant [a giant sequoia; designated The Nation’s Christmas Tree by proclamation of President Coolidge], the Hangman’s Elm [in Washington Square, NYC], the Lone Cypress, and similar.
 We will acquire clones of U. S. state-champion trees from the Archangel Ancient Tree Archive, an organization in Michigan whose mission is to “propagate the world’s most important old growth trees before they are gone.”